muppet9010/factorio-muppet-streamer/README.md

     - fireHeadStart: INTEGER - Optional: how many fire entities does the player have a head start on.
 Defaults to 3, which forces continuous running.
     - flameCount: INTEGER - Optional: how many flames each fire entity will have.
 More does greater damage and burns for longer (internal Factorio logic).
 Defaults to 20, which is the minimum to set a tree on fire.
 - Example command continuous fire at players heels: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30}`
-- Example command sporadic fire long way behind player: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30, "fireGap": 30, "fireHeadStart": 6}`
+- Example command sporadic fire long way behind player: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30, "fireHeadStart": 12}`

 Notes: